Genealogical Expansions of Positive Fredholm Operators via a Reference-Point Method: Application to simple integral projection models at discrete time

-\begin{remark} The condition \(y=x_{0}=y_{0}\) imposed in Theorem~\ref{th2} is essential.
-If, instead, one keeps the assumptions of Theorem~\ref{th1} and allows the variables in the direct contribution and its adjoint to vary independently, additional summation terms appear on the right-hand side of \eqref{rel1}.
+\begin{remark} \rm The condition $y=x_{0}=y_{0}$ imposed in Theorem~\ref{th2} is essential.
+If, instead, one keeps the general reference-point setting of Section~\ref{sec:fredholm} and allows the variables in the direct contribution and its adjoint to vary independently, additional summation terms appear on the right-hand side of \eqref{rel1}.
 Such terms not only obscure the biological interpretation of the eigensystem but also considerably complicate the associated computations.
-It is also worth noting that imposing \(y=x_{0}=y_{0}\) alters the result at most by a multiplicative constant. \end{remark}
+It is also worth noting that imposing $y=x_{0}=y_{0}$ alters the result at most by a multiplicative constant. \end{remark}